-Banks provide online banking services to enable customers to manage their finances and perform banking operations remotely.
+Digital banks provide online banking services to enable customers to manage their finances and perform banking operations remotely.
 One visit to a bank branch is enough to open an account.
 Digital-only financial institutions don’t even require that and begin to outcompete traditional banks due to better user experiences and tightly focused USPs.

 Mobile banking lets consumers manage their bank accounts and conduct transactions using tablets, smartphones, or even smartwatches.
 Usually, it’s a bank’s next step after developing an online banking application.
-With most big banks offering mobile experiences, smaller banks have to follow suit.
+With most big digital banks offering mobile experiences, smaller banks have to follow suit.
 Simultaneously, we see a growing number of mobile-first companies and partnerships, mergers, and acquisitions between traditional banks and mobile fintech startups.

 The pandemic further increased the demand for remote bank services.
 Cashless and contactless operations have enjoyed growing popularity.
 Early 2020 saw a 200% hike in new mobile banking users.

 The mobile banking market should reach $1,824.7 million by 2026, registering a CAGR of 12.2% from 2019 to 2026.
 Nearly one-third of the world’s population reportedly utilizes banking apps already, which means that ⅔ are yet to be covered, and banking mobile app development has considerable potential.

 If you contemplate developing a banking app or starting a digital bank, this article is for you.
 If you doubt the feasibility of such solutions, let’s first list their benefits for traditional banks and fintech startups.